alicht/heroku-deployment/passport2.md

 }
 ```

 The `loginRequired` and `loginRedirect` functions are the actual middleware functions that we are going to insert into our apps function chain to control the flow of a request as it comes in.
-Remember the Legos!
 We are going to squeeze these functions somewhere before our route handlers so we can stop the chain if the user is not signed in.

 ## Auth routes
 Now that we have out middleware functions set up, we can create our auth routes.